smaclell/smear.game/README.md

 - Highlight bids
 - Instant lose if bid 5
 - Stronger connectivity by acknowledging messages and replaying them
-- Add running lowest and highest (highlight them). - Can scoring be on the side live?
-- Last card auto plays?

 ## Because you want to